fsfe/reuse-docs/spec.md

 The year of publication MAY be a single year, multiple years, or a span of years.

-The copyright holder MAY be an individual, list of individuals, group, legal entity, or any other descriptor by which one can easily identify the copyright holder(s).
+The copyright holder SHOULD be an individual, list of individuals, group, legal entity, or any other descriptor by which one can easily identify the copyright holder(s).

 Any contact address SHOULD be in between angle brackets.

+You MAY add any further information to the Copyright Notice.

-Examples of valid copyright notices:
+Examples of valid Copyright Notices:

 ```
 SPDX-FileCopyrightText: 2019 Jane Doe <jane@example.com>
 SPDX-FileCopyrightText: © 2019 John Doe <joe@example.com>
+SPDX-SnippetCopyrightText: (C) Example Cooperative <info@coop.example.com>
 © Example Corporation <https://corp.example.com>
 Copyright 2016, 2018-2019 Joe Anybody
-Copyright (c) Alice
+Copyright (c) Alice, some rights reserved
 ```